RedHatInsights/insights-frontend/README.md

 5. Create a [new pull request](https://github.com/ansible/insights-frontend/compare?expand=1).
 Use your feature branch as the source branch and `stable-X.Y` as the target branch.
 Assign the merge request to someone for review.

 When submitting a trivial change (e.g. a simple typo fix) that applies cleanly to both master and stable-X.Y branches you can skips the steps described in this section.
 Instead, only send a merge request against the master branch (as described in "Contributing your changes to master (/insightsbeta)" section).
 In addition, use merge request label "stable" on the merge request.
 The label indicates to the reviewer that besides a merge to the master branch, they should also cherry-pick the change to the stable-X.Y branch.
 Use this shortcut only for simple changes after you verified that the change applies cleanly to both branches.
 Otherwise, the reviewer will likely reject your merge request.

+## Satellite plugin

+Code for the [Insights plugin for Satellite](https://github.com/redhataccess/foreman-plugin) resides in the "[satellite](https://github.com/RedHatInsights/insights-frontend/tree/satellite)" branch.

+**Building For Satellite**

+1. `git checkout satellite`
+2. Make your code changes and commit them.
+Don't forget to update the version number in package.json
+3. `gulp sat`
+4. Copy the built build/js/insights.unmin.js and build/css/sat6.css to the [plugin](https://github.com/redhataccess/foreman-plugin) project